 An integrity test is specifically designed to evaluate candidates’ honesty, dependability, and trustworthiness.
 When the particular employee lacks integrity, it leads to counterproductive behavioral issues such as violence, theft, sabotaging relationships, absenteeism, and disciplinary problems.
 This also affects other employees in the workplace, which has a direct impact on the company’s performance.
 Like other skill assessment tests, integrity tests can significantly enhance the validity of the hiring process when combined with the cognitive ability assessment.
 Generally, candidates who perform poorly in the integrity tests tend to be less suitable for the job.

-The situational judgment test (SJT) is used for assessing how well a candidate can make decisions and precise judgments.
+The situational judgment test (SJT) is used to assess how well a candidate can make decisions and precise judgments.
 In general, SJTs consist of work-life situational questions with several possibilities to choose from.
 The candidate must choose the option which is more likely to solve the presented problem.
 The options that they choose reveal how they will handle a similar situation in real life.

-The Work Orientation Inventory (WOI) tests are used by some companies to get a better insight into the attitude and behavior of the candidate such that they are successful in their jobs.
-The test comprises multiple-choice questions which ask about the attitude and experiences of the candidates related to – safety behaviors, customer service, and teamwork.
+The Work Orientation Inventory (WOI) tests are used by some companies to get a better insight into the attitude and behavior of the candidates such that they are successful in their jobs.
+The test comprises multiple-choice questions that ask about the attitudes and experiences of the candidates related to – safety behaviors, customer service, and teamwork.
 The candidate must answer on impulse as they cannot prepare for this test beforehand.
 There are no explanations for the answers, and the recruiters check the physical and mental readiness of the candidates.

 Pre-Employment Assessment Software